 Educating the WHOLE child - Mind, Heart, and Spirit!

-Our toddler programs focus on learning to play and playing to learn.
+Our toddler program focuses on learning to play and playing to learn.
 A variety of developmentally appropriate experiences provide opportunities for our young students to draw, paint, listen to stories, work with manipulative materials to understand basic number concepts, make music, and explore the world around them.
 The classrooms provide a climate of confidence that will help students develop self-help skills and independence.
 A typical day includes an art project, time to play in a child-selected center, recess time on the playground, circle time, snack time, and either a music or physical education class.
-Chapel services for our young students is offered once a week.
+A Chapel service for our young students is offered once a week.

 Christ Church School preschool curriculum provides a stimulating environment for each student to develop social, motor, language, and cognitive abilities.
 Through hands-on activities and small group work, each student enjoys a busy and productive day.
 Students gain knowledge from their unit studies, explore social relationships, learn to express themselves clearly, and discover letters and numbers.
 The use of manipulatives, puzzles, art supplies, and writing tools build fine motor skills.
 On the playground, the students develop large motor skills as they build confidence and competence on the playground equipment.